Student Social Climate Survey, Fall 2010

 A campus advisory board representing a wide range of campus units helped guide the survey and data analysis, including the assistant vice chancellor for diversity, equity and community engagement, the associate vice chancellor for undergraduate education, faculty, and representatives from student government, Disability Services, the GLBT Resource Center, Religious Campus Organizations, Wardenburg Health Center, the Office of Orientation, the Center for Multicultural Affairs, and the Women's Resource Center.

 The survey's findings are used primarily to evaluate, revise, and develop programs and policies that promote student success by helping all students feel like valued members of the university community.
-PBA and members of the survey's advisory board have been working together to distribute the results and encourage their use throughout the university community.
+ODA and members of the survey's advisory board have been working together to distribute the results and encourage their use throughout the university community.

 Using 17 measurement scales, the campus social climate data were analyzed separately for selected groups to examine how various students groups' experiences on the Boulder campus differ.
 Graphs and text summaries of these analyses are available: